-In 2014, the Corporate and Investment Banking sub-segment included the results of the following subsidiaries: mFaktoring S.A., MLV 45 Sp. z o.o. spółka komandytowa, Transfinance a.s.(the company was sold in January 2015), Garbary Sp. z o.o., results of corporate segments of mLeasing Sp. z o.o. and Dom Maklerski mBanku S.A.
+The Corporate and Investment Banking sub-segment includes the results of the following subsidiaries: mFaktoring S.A., Garbary Sp. z o.o., Tele-Tech Investment Sp. z o.o. as well as the results of corporate segments of mLeasing Sp. z o.o., Dom Maklerski mBanku S.A. and mBank Hipoteczny S.A.
+Moreover this segment included the results of Transfinance a.s. until the date of sale of the company and results of MLV 45 Sp. z o.o. spółka komandytowa until the date of adopting a resolution of liquidation of the company.

 (ii) Financial Markets sub-segment (business line) consists primarily of treasury, financial markets, and financial institutions operations, manages the liquidity, interest rate and foreign exchange risks of the Bank, its trading and investment portfolios, and conducts market making in PLN denominated cash and derivative instruments.
 The Bank also maintains an extensive correspondent banking network and also develops relationships with other banks providing products such as current accounts, overdrafts, stand alone and syndicated loans and loans insured by KUKE to support the Polish export market.
-This sub-segment also includes the results of mFinance France S.A.
+This sub-segment also includes the results of mFinance France S.A. as well as the results of mLeasing Sp. z o.o and mBank Hipoteczny S.A. with regard to activities concerning funding.